HWaymentSteele/AFCluster-2/README.md

 1. Git clone this repository to your home directory (i.e., `/home/waymentsteel/`)

-2. \[Just do this once\] Download AF2 weights to local `staging` directory by calling `condor_submit download_af2_weights.sub` to run `download_af2_weights.sh`.
+2. [Just do this once, and again if your staging dir gets wiped]: download AF2 weights to local `staging` directory by calling `condor_submit download_af2_weights.sub` to run `download_af2_weights.sh`.
 Change username from waymentsteel to your own name.

 3. Modify the condor submission script at `condor_submit_template.sub` to put in your username (look out for in paths too) and batch_name for your runs.
 This will launch jobs using the executable `run_afcluster_chtc.sh`.

-4. To do batch submission on CHTC, this is currently handled by creating file called `input_seqs.csv` that contains the IDs of the proteins you want to run in the first column, and the sequences in the second, with no header. for instance:
+4. Create a file called `input_seqs.csv` that contains the IDs of the proteins you want to run in the first column, and the sequences in the second, with no header. for instance:

 ```
 protein1,MKQVHHHSKLM
 protein2,MAAALSDFERG
 ```

+To submit a job, run  `condor_submit_template.sub`.
+This reads in the sequences in `input_seqs.csv`.
+You need to have the `condor_submit_template.sub`, `run_afcluster_chtc.sh`, and `input_seqs.csv` in the same dir.
+Results will also get stored there.

 ## Installation on other systems